Privacy & Data Practices

 AI Processing

-When you provide your own API credentials, Enzyme connects directly to your AI provider.
+When you provide your own API credentials and pass --use-env-llm, Enzyme connects directly to your AI provider.
 We don't proxy, intercept, or store these calls.
+Without that flag, default init/refresh stay on Enzyme hosted credits/auth even if env keys exist.

 OPENAI_API_KEY=<your-key>